-I even got both of them on video when they were about two years old.
+I even got a video of each of my three kids on video when they were about two years old (my youngest has just started to do this).
 In each of these videos, I came upon my toddler, unaware, with a camera.
 My son was sitting next to a library bag, taking one book out at a time.
 He babbled something and then started turning pages.
 His mostly unintelligible voice had a lilt to it as he turned pages, and when he came to the last it was clear he knew it was the end.
 His voice had a note of finality as he closed the cover.

 Sometimes I would recognize familiar words.
 Strawberry was always much more verbal than her older brother had been.
 She would say the names of familiar items on the pages.
 “Baby.
 Cook.
 Eat.
 Bug.”
 Both of my kids would sing the alphabet song when they opened up an alphabet book.
 My son would intone the lilt of a counting down board book.

 The reason this stage was so remarkable to me is that it showed me that even without knowing the actual words, they were demonstrating that reading (and talking while reading) has a rhythm to it.
 They recognized that books have a story (a beginning, a middle, and an end), and that there is satisfaction at the end of a story.
 They could recognize the patterns in familiar concept books, whether an alphabet book or a numbers book.

 Nurturing a Love of Reading with Babies and Toddlers